Skip to main content

 Use one compact framework for readers: fuel itself, supply chain, and State charges.

-Feed readers into the pillar page for the full tax-stack detail.
+Point readers to the main page for the full tax detail.

 Short answer